Wheel slide protection: Automatic control systems

 Wheel Slide Protection (WSP) equipment is generally fitted to passenger trains to manage the behavior of wheel sets in “low adhesion” (reduced wheel/rail friction) conditions.
-It is used when braking and may be considered analogous to anti-lock braking (ABS) for cars.
+It is used when braking and may be considered analogous to anti-lock braking (ABS) in cars.
 The system can also be used to control (or provide an input to) the traction system to control wheel spin when applying power in low adhesion conditions.

-“Low adhesion” at the rail potentially causes damage to wheels and the rails.
+“Low adhesion” on the rail potentially causes damage to train wheels and the rails.
 Typically, low adhesion conditions are associated with environmental causes arising from seasonal leaf fall, or industrial pollution.
-Occasionally the cause can be another less obvious factor such as light oxidation of the railhead or even swarms of insects.
+Occasionally, the cause can be another less obvious factor such as light oxidation of the railhead or even swarms of insects.

 Wheel slide whilst braking

 When a train is braking, the low adhesion manifests as wheel slip where the wheelset is rotating at a lower velocity (speed) than the forward speed of the train.
-The most extreme example of this is where the wheel stops rotating altogether (wheel slide) while the train is still moving and can result in a “wheel flat” caused by the softer wheel steel being abraded away by the harder rail steel.
+The most extreme example of this is where the wheel stops rotating altogether (wheel slide) while the train is still moving and can result in a “wheel flat” caused by the softer steel wheel being worn away by the harder steel rail.

 However, the wheelset does not need to lock up completely in order for damage to be caused.
-If the slide is significant, heat can build up in the contact patch between wheel and rail sufficiently to permanently modify the crystalline structure of the wheel's steel.
+If the slide is significant, heat can build up in the contact patch between the wheel and the rail, sufficiently to permanently modify the crystalline structure of the wheel's steel alloy.
 The steel becomes more brittle (martensite) which leads to cavities forming in the wheel.
-Wheel flats on railway vehicles are very evident by their characteristic “bang-bang” in time with the speed of the train.
-It is normally necessary to use a wheel lathe to remove a layer of wheel tread caused by a severe flat or cavity, which reduces the life of the wheel and is a major operating cost to the rail industry.
+Wheel flats on railway vehicles are very evident by a distinct “bang-bang” noise made in time with the speed of the train.
+It is normally necessary to use a wheel lathe to remove a layer of wheel tread caused by a severe flat spot or cavity, which reduces the operational service life of the wheel and is a major operating cost to the rail industry.